 Mental health in spotlight in Hong Kong after violent attacks

+HONG KONG — A series of brutal attacks in Hong Kong is shining a light on mental health in a city that has suffered from particularly acute strains while lacking sufficient resources to provide proper care for all who need it, mental health groups say.

-Violent crime is rare in the financial hub but this month two women were stabbed to death in a busy shopping mall by an attacker who police reported had a history of mental illness.
+Violent crime is rare in the financial hub but in June two women were stabbed to death in a busy shopping mall by an attacker who police reported had a history of mental illness.

 Days later, another knife-wielding attacker severely injured the manager of a McDonald's restaurant.

-Also this month, a 29-year-old mother was arrested on suspicion of suffocating her three young daughters and in February, police charged four people in connection with the killing of a 28-year-old model, Abby Choi.
+Also in June, a 29-year-old mother was arrested on suspicion of suffocating her three young daughters and in February, police charged four people in connection with the killing of a 28-year-old model, Abby Choi.

 "The mental health status of the Hong Kong population has been worsening over recent years," the foundation said in a report, citing a World Health Organization index that measures well-being and a 2022 survey that found that depressive symptoms were widespread.

-A city government spokesman, asked about the state of mental health, referred Reuters to a meeting the administration organised this month aimed at exploring more ways to address mental health problems and support people who suffer from severe mental disorders.
+A city government spokesman, when asked about the state of mental health, referred Reuters to a meeting the administration organised in June aimed at exploring more ways to address mental health problems and support people who suffer from severe mental disorders.

 Many people in densely populated Hong Kong wait years for public housing, most young people live with their parents and many thousands are packed into subdivided units, known as “coffin cubicles”.